balena-io-experimental/musync/README.md

 -------

 - A good and stable internet connection is required for the application to work reliably.
-- The application requires all clients, and the frontend to run within the same timezone.
+- The application requires all clients and the frontend to run within the same timezone.

 Tests
 -----